 References:

 You are welcome to read the official documentation of MSDN for a complete reference of properties/methods/hierarchy details.
-I hope this basic C# dictionary tutorial will help you to some extent to start working with it.
+I hope this basic C# dictionary tutorial will help you start working with it to some extent.
 Let me know if you have any issues/questions.
 Happy coding 🙂

 if i have transaction in D like this :